On this page

 - offer a small percentage discount for early payment of bills

-- if you're a supplier, register and conduct property searches on the Personal Property Security Register (PPSR) to recover goods that haven't been paid for.
+- register and conduct property searches – if you're a supplier – on the Personal Property Security Register (PPSR) to recover goods that haven't been paid for.

-It is a good practice to clearly outline at the beginning of a customer relationship your expected terms of trade and payment.
+It's always good practice to clearly outline at the beginning of a customer relationship your expected terms of trade and payment.

 Train staff and reward for confirmed sales